Liam-Malone/ShooterGame/README.md

 > I have no idea how far I'll be taking this

-## IMPORTANT NOTE:

-I have made many changes to the map-related code within the game-tools/map-editor subdirectory that are not yet implemented in the main game code.
-To run the map editor, you can compile and run it from the game-tools/map-editor directory

 ## Getting Started

 If you want to play this (I must warn, it's not really in a playable state yet) you can compile it and run it for yourself.

+> NOTE: game-tools/map-editor will probably contain more up-to-date map stuff, but I have recently merged the map-related code into this section.

 ### Build From Source

-If I do every provide a bindary, it will not be until this project is in a much more complete-looking state
+If I do every provide a binary, it will not be until this project is in a much more complete-looking state

 Dependencies: